USS Corry leads the Normandy Invasion

 New Haven, Connecticut 1966

-Corry Chief Radio Technician
+USS Corry Chief Radio Technician

 Francis "Mac" McKernon,